 Are you making the trip to Lord Howe Island from Sydney?
 Check out the best places to see in Sydney and make the most of your holiday.

 Beyond the birds and coral reefs, Lord Howe Island is also a popular tourist destination for those looking to get in touch with nature and enjoy a place that is thoroughly untouched by the modern world and development.
 Lord Howe Island offers sandy beaches, palm forests, volcanic mountains and more.

 To make the most of your time on island, try to arrange a walking tour or two.
 You will get to discover all aspects of the island and see some of the rarest plants and wildlife on your way.

 One such place is Mt.
 Gower, Lord Howe's tallest mountain.
-It is not a trip for the faint of heart as it is an 8-hr trek that includes rope-assisted climbs and jaw-dropping cliffs.
+It is not a trip for the faint of heart, as it is an 8-hour trek that includes rope-assisted climbs and jaw-dropping cliffs.
 But when you reach the summit of Gower's iconic peak, you will be treated to a 360-degree view of the island and the stunningly blue waters that surround it.